 Enlarged adenoids may be an issue, and is worth investigating with your health professional.
 The adenoids are immune tissue (similar to tonsils) which sit at the back of the throat.
 They swell during illness and produce a lot of mucus, which runs down the back of the throat, and causes your child to cough (particularly when they lay down at night).
 As your child recover, the adenoids can take a few weeks to reduce to normal size, but if your child gets exposed to another virus in this time, it's very easy for the adenoids to get reinfected, and so the cycle continues.

-Using an electric nasal aspirator, like the Snotty Ultimate Aspirator, can easily remove any nasal mucus high into the nasal passages, to allow your child to breathe and sleep better - particularly if they can't blow their own nose.
-The Snotty Aspirator comes with a refillable saline spray bottle - home-made saline (with cooled boiled water and salt) acts as a natural antibacterial and can help flush out nasal mucus, to clear the nasal passages.
+Using an electric nasal aspirator, like the Snotty Boss Aspirator, can easily remove any nasal mucus high into the nasal passages, to allow your child to breathe and sleep better - particularly if they can't blow their own nose.
+The Snotty Boss Aspirator comes with a refillable saline spray bottle - home-made saline (with cooled boiled water and salt) acts as a natural antibacterial and can help flush out nasal mucus, to clear the nasal passages.

 Removing snot at the source, quickly and easily, could help prevent secondary ear, adenoid and chest infections, as the mucus cannot fester, or travel and infect other parts of the body.

 Dr Gellner suggests if your child gets a lot of ear infections, it's possible the tubes in the ear aren't draining properly, which is even more reason to remove nasal snot as soon as possible.
 If your child has repeated ear infections, talk to your doctor to see if they need to see an ear, nose, throat specialist.